Student Accessibility Services

 3. Complete an Intake Interview.

 The Intake interview or initial meeting includes a brief review of the submitted documentation and request for academic accommodations, as well as a review of the student’s educational goals and the academic program.
-This meeting can take place in person or via phone.
-SAS Staff will notify you via email to schedule an appointment once intake forms have been received.
+This meeting can take place in-person, virtually, or via phone.
+SAS Staff will notify you via email to schedule an appointment once intake forms and documentation have been received.

-All correspondence and documentation can be submitted in-person to Alvin Community College Student Accessibility Services (SAS) Building K, via email to SAS@alvincollege.edu or by fax 281-756-3843.
+All correspondence and documentation can be submitted in-person to Alvin Community College Student Accessibility Services (SAS) Building A, via email to SAS@alvincollege.edu or by fax 281-756-5760.

 Admission and Assessment of Prospective Students